On this page

 - Providing custom user data

-Realm functions enable you to define and execute server-side logic for your application.
-You can call these functions from your client applications via the MongoDB Realm SDKs.
+Atlas Functions enable you to define and execute server-side logic for your application.
+You can call these functions from your client applications via the Realm SDKs.
 These server-side functions can run under the context of the authenticated user, and thus honor the rules, roles, and permissions that you have assigned to your collections.

-By using Realm functions, you provide a secure way for a variety of client applications to share complex functionality without having to reproduce that logic client-side.
+By using Functions, you provide a secure way for a variety of client applications to share complex functionality without having to reproduce that logic client-side.

 The Realm SDKs include APIs for accessing a MongoDB Atlas instance directly.
 With these APIs, you can perform all of the standard CRUD operations from your client.
 For security, you configure server-side data access rules to dynamically determine read & write permissions for every object that is accessed.